What is the Function of Mitochondria | 10 Important Points

 mitochondria function-neurotransmitter release

-Mitochondria help in release of neurotransmitters at the nerve ending for nerve conduction.
+Mitochondria help in the release of neurotransmitters at the nerve endings for nerve conduction.
 (Ca++ = calcium) [By: nature.com]

 8. Organs of metabolism